vaaleyard/gocatgo/CONTRIBUTING.md

 2. Change some options to get from environment variables
 3. Ability to create a paste with password, and be able to delete it if you have the password
 4. Improve return code and messages
-5. Provide the go binary to see the shasum
+5. Is the sha256 a good way of verify the code?
-6. Make a docker image
+6. Probably in the future a retention period will be necessary